Sobering Up Before It’s Too Late

 When I drank, I drank hard.
 When I drank hard, I often had no recollection of the events I drank through.
 When I think about all I could have missed in life due to drinking, I am so thankful for my recovery.
 Had I not gotten sober at a young age, I’d likely have drank during or around some of the biggest events of my life, such as my college graduation, my first job in the real world, or my first date with my future husband.
 Because of sobriety, I’ve been able to recall clearly all the details from each of those events.
 I was fully present and will always have those memories.
 This doesn’t only go for the happy times; it’s also a blessing to be able to be present in the difficult parts of life.
 Rather than turning to alcohol to numb the intense emotions, I can fully feel them and make rational decisions about the next steps to take.
 There is nothing that compares to being fully aware of and present in each moment of life.

 Alcohol has a way of overtaking a person and making them forget who they are outside of drinking.
 When I drank, I didn’t make time for any of my other passions.
 All of my free time was dedicated to getting drunk.
 Upon getting sober, you’ll find that you have more free time than you are comfortable with, but don’t panic.
 This is not a bad thing.
-You can use that new free time to hone in on passions, such as writing, photography, working out, and et cetera.
+You can use that new free time to hone in on passions, such as writing, photography, and working out.
 Eliminating drinking rewards you with the time to dig into yourself and discover your passions and hobbies, something that may never have happened had you continued to drink.

-I was lucky that I got sober after only two years of drinking.
+I was lucky that I got sober after only 2 years of drinking.
 Had I kept drinking, I can’t even imagine the destruction I’d have caused in my life.
 When you get sober at a young age, it’s likely you have a high rock bottom compared to others who have been drinking for decades.
 If this is the case, you probably can repair some of the damage your drinking has caused in your relationships and professional life.
 Getting sober gives you a chance to start over and prove yourself to be goal-oriented and responsible.

 One of the most unexpected rewards of recovery for me has been having the opportunity to help other young people who have questions about recovery and want to know how it’s possible to live life without alcohol.
 At the beginning of my recovery, I was embarrassed and ashamed.
 I didn’t want to tell anyone.
 But when I started talking about getting sober, I realized I was far from alone.
 Other young people were struggling as well.
 While it’s enjoyable to be successful in your own recovery, there is a whole other level of reward you can find in helping others realize their full potential.
 Knowing that sharing your story can make a difference in someone else’s life and maybe even save their life is a feeling there are no sufficient words for.